nestorsalceda/mamba/docs/formatters.rst

 ::

-  $ pipenv run maba --format=wondertech.MyCustomFormatter
+  $ pipenv run mamba --format=wondertech.MyCustomFormatter

 And mamba tries to instantiate the *wondertech.MyCustomFormatter* class.
 But there are 2 conditions that should be met: